Paks Nuclear Power Plant: History

+During the 2026 European heatwaves, water levels of the Danube dropped to record levels, so far that normal amounts of cooling water were not available to the reactors, and power output was reduced to less than 50% of capacity in late July.
+Prime minister Péter Magyar warned that the plant was expected to be completely powered down during the first week of August.

 Technical parameters

-VVER is the Soviet a designed pressurized water reactor type.
+VVER is a Soviet-designed pressurized water reactor type.
 The number following VVER, in this case 440, represents the power output of the original design.
 The VVER-440 Model V213 was a product of the first uniform safety requirements drawn up by the Soviet designers.
 This model includes added emergency core cooling and auxiliary feedwater systems as well as upgraded accident localization systems.

 Each reactor contains 42 tons of lightly enriched uranium dioxide fuel.
-Fuel takes on average three years to be used (or "burned") in the reactors; after this the fuel rods are stored for five years in an adjacent cooling pond before being removed from the site for permanent disposal.
+Fuel takes on average three years to be used in the reactors; after this the fuel rods are stored for five years in an adjacent cooling pond before being removed from the site for permanent disposal.

 The power plant is nearly 100% owned by state-owned power wholesaler Magyar Villamos Művek.
 A few shares are held by local municipalities, while a voting preference or "golden" share is held by the Hungarian government.

-One brand-new reactor pressure vessel was bought from Poland after the Żarnowiec Nuclear Power Plant project was abandoned in 1990.